 Obstetric care allows you to have a specialist obstetrician caring for you throughout pregnancy, birth and the postnatal period.
 During this time, you can also have input from Kindred midwives for education, consultations, visits in hospital, and in-home visits after birth.
 Labour and birth care is provided by hospital midwives.

 Midwifery care allows you to have care with a small team of midwives throughout pregnancy, labour, birth and the postnatal period.
 During this time, you will meet the obstetricians at Kindred and they will remain on-call throughout your labour and birth.
 This means that if input from an obstetrician is required, that care will be provided by an obstetrician you already know.
 Labour and birth care is provided by Kindred midwives.

 All Kindred families have daily visits in hospital and six weeks of in-home midwifery visits after discharge from hospital.

 Ideally we like to begin care during the first trimester, to ensure screening and support for a healthy start to pregnancy.

 Your first appointment at Kindred would ordinarily be about 6-10 weeks gestation, but if you are already further along we are more than happy to see you at any time.

 Yes, we realise not everyone has the opportunity to attend appointments within business hours.
-We are flexible with appointment times and are able to offer some early morning, evening and weekend appointments.
+We are flexible with appointment times and are able to offer both early morning and evening appointments.

 Yes!
-We have a free onsite car park at the back of our clinic and free street parking is readily available within 200m along Princess street.Open in maps
+We have a free onsite car park at the back of our clinic (off Princess St) and free street parking is readily available within 200m along Princess street.Open in maps

 Kindred Midwifery postnatal in-home visits are available to anyone, regardless of where or with whom you had your baby.
 Bookings can be made via phone or email.